ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:term: .term}

-# Standalone VPN clients (Windows, Linux, and Mac OS X)
+# Stand-alone VPN clients (Windows, Linux, and Mac OS X)
 {: #standalone-vpn-clients}

-## Windows standalone client
+## Windows stand-alone client
 {: #windows-standalone-client}

 1. Depending on your operating system, download the latest MotionPro 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) download site.

 2. Install and set up MotionPro:
    1. Run MotionProSetup to install the software.
    2. Run the MotionPro Setup Wizard.
-Then click the MotionPro icon on your desktop and select **Profile > Add**.
+Then, click the MotionPro icon on your desktop and select **Profile > Add**.
    3. To create a profile, enter a Site Name (domain name or IP address) and Host (select from available [VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints)).
 Next, enter your VPN username and password and click **Save**.
    4. Double-click the profile that you created to connect to the VPN.

-If you have issues, uninstall any Array programs using the Windows Control Panel, restart, and then reconnect.
+If you have issues, uninstall any Array programs by using the Windows Control Panel, restart, and then reconnect.

 MotionPro does not work on Windows 8 RT.
 {:note}

-## Linux standalone client
+## Linux stand-alone client
 {: #linux-standalone-client}

 1. Download the appropriate MotionPro client for your Linux distribution from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) download site.